 Plumbing and electrical upgrades.
 Most spaces need significant utility work to support dozens of machines.

 Buildout and remodeling.
-Renovations such as walls, flooring, lighting, ventilation have costs that vary widely, but a basic buildout can add roughly $25,000 to $75,000.
+Renovations such as walls, flooring, lighting, and ventilation have costs that vary widely, but a basic buildout can add roughly $25,000 to $75,000.

 To illustrate just how much laundromat space costs can vary, a Reddit user in Northern California shared: